Top of page

 Your child’s education

-Talk to your child’s school about what is happening and find out how they can support your child’s social, emotional and educational development.
-It might help to tell them about your child’s:
+Talk to your child’s school about what’s happening.
+Find out how they can support your child’s social, emotional and educational development.

-• risk of infection – lymphoma and some treatments can increase the risk of infection for several months after treatment finishes.
+It might help to tell them about your child’s lymphoma and treatment plan, including any side effects.
+Let them know that lymphoma and some treatments can increase the risk of infection for several months after treatment finishes.
 Ask them to let you know as soon as possible about any illnesses at the school, particularly chickenpox, measles and shingles.

 Your child’s consultant or GP can write a letter to help explain their situation.
+If your child would like them to, their keyworker can also help to explain your child’s diagnosis to their teacher and let them know how they are feeling.

 The government website has information about illness and your child’s education